mock4aj/mock4aj/README.md

 ## Simulate a call
 Sometimes, a pointcut considers who is calling the targeted method.
 So you want to be able to simulate a call coming from a given origin to be able to verify if the pointcut matches only when it should.

-1. Given a call context: simulate a call coming from TheOrigin, a class implementing User
+1. Given a call context: simulate a call coming from TheOrigin

   ```java
   CallContext context = callContext();